About the Department

 Frederick S. Danzinger Associate Professor of Government and Social Studies

 Eric Beerbohm is Frederick S. Danzinger Associate Professor of Government and the Committee on Social Studies at Harvard University and Director of Graduate Fellowships at the Edmond J. Safra Center for Ethics.
 His philosophical and teaching interests include democratic theory, theories of distributive justice, and the philosophy of social science.
 His current book project, If Elected: The Ethics of Lawmaking and Campaigning, develops a theory for lawmakers and candidates operating within a malfunctioning legislative system.
-What kinds of commitments, promises, and pledges can candidates make on the stump?
-The rise of the “victory lab" calls for an update in our ethics of electioneering.
+What kinds of commitments, promises, and pledges can candidates make?
+The rise of the “victory lab" calls for an update in our ethics of the political stump.
 Today citizens are recruited into campaign experiments without their consent or knowledge.
-Within a legislature marked by a diversity of injustices, what are the moral limits of logrolling, back-scratching, and horse-trading?
-Rejecting the dirty hands view of democratic representatives, the book develops coping principles for avoiding complicity in legislative politics.
+And in a legislature marked by a diversity of injustices, what are the moral limits of legislative politics?
 His third project, Small Government, considers the division of labor between the public, voluntary, and private sectors.
 It raises agent-relative problems for distributive justice: How much must the state do itself?
 What can it privatize?
-And what can it can offload to voluntary organizations?
-His first book, In Our Name: The Ethics of Democracy (Princeton University Press, 2012), considers the responsibilities of citizens for the injustices of their state.
+And what can it offload to voluntary organizations?
+His first book, In Our Name: The Ethics of Democracy (Princeton University Press, 2012, 368 pp.), considers the responsibilities of citizens for the injustices of their state.
 A Marshall Scholar, Truman Scholar, and Mellon Fellow in the Humanities and Social Sciences, he received his Ph.D. from Princeton University in 2008, B.Phil. in Philosophy from Oxford University, and BA in Political Science and the Program in Ethics in Society from Stanford University.
 He is a recipient of the 2012 Roslyn Abramson Award, Harvard's highest award for teaching given annually to two faculty in Arts and Sciences for "excellence and sensitivity in undergraduate teaching."
-He is Founding Director of the Undergraduate Fellowship Program at the Safra Center for Ethics.
+He is Founding Director of the Undergraduate Fellowship Program at the Edmond J. Safra Center for Ethics.

-- In Our Name: The Ethics of Democracy (Book Website; Endorsements; Introduction; Chapter 1: How to Value Democracy; Chapter 9: Democratic Complicity; Chapter 10, Not in My Name)
+- In Our Name: The Ethics of Democracy (Book Website; Endorsements; Introduction; Chapter 1: How to Value Democracy; Chapter 9: Democratic Complicity; Chapter 10: Not in My Name